Biden finds unexpected success with low-dollar donors

 Many candidates in the race have spent years building out their online fundraising operations, which often target prospective donors through social media ads and emails that ask for a small contribution.

 Biden is a relative newcomer, though he did have one major advantage: Obama’s email list.
-Another likely factor is his nascent success in online ad spending that has outpaced Trump $1.5 million to $969,000, according to spending data tabulated by the digital firm Bully Pulpit Interactive.
+Another likely factor is his nascent success is online ad spending that has outpaced Trump $1.5 million to $969,000, according to spending data tabulated by the digital firm Bully Pulpit Interactive.

 “Every story until now has been ‘Trump is outspending Democrats online,’ and it’s clear Biden and his team understand that,” said Tim Lim, a Democratic digital strategist who worked for Obama and Hillary Clinton.
 “They are putting their money where their mouth is.”

-The campaign says their biggest fundraising moment yet was during a Biden rally in Philadelphia on Saturday, when they took in about $1,000 per minute.
+The campaign says their biggest fundraising moment since their launch was during a Biden rally in Philadelphia on Saturday, when they took in about $1,000 per minute.

 Lim, however, said that for all the talk about online fundraising, the most important numbers remain how much cash you have and how quickly you’re spending it.

-Note: This story has been corrected to show that Saturday was the Biden campaign’s biggest fundraising moment since their launch, not its biggest fundraising day.